plashchynski/crono/README.md

 [![security](https://hakiri.io/github/plashchynski/crono/master.svg)](https://hakiri.io/github/plashchynski/crono/master)
 [![Join the chat at https://gitter.im/plashchynski/crono](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/plashchynski/crono?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Crono is a time-based background job scheduler daemon (just like Cron) for Ruby on Rails.

-It's pure Ruby.
+## The Idea

+Currently there is no such thing as Cron in Ruby for Rails.
+Well, there's [Whenever](https://github.com/javan/whenever) but it works on top of Unix Cron, so you have no total control of it from Ruby.
+Crono is pure Ruby.
 It doesn't use Unix Cron and other platform-dependent things.
-So you can use it everywhere.
+So you can use it on all platforms supported by Ruby.
+You have total control of jobs performing process.
+You have the code in Ruby, so you can understand and modify it to fit your needs.

 ## Requirements